 Custom fields with formula

-Apart from the default custom fields, you can create a custom field with formula (also called computed field) for every entity in More: Administration: Custom fields.
-Please note that you must have purchased the plugin in your Client zone, otherwise, it's not available in the selection of custom field formats.
+Apart from the default custom fields, you can create a custom field with formula (also called a computed field) for every entity in More: Administration: Custom fields.

 By choosing the entity you choose, where you want the custom field to appear.
 Here I created an example custom field, where I will demonstrate, how you can use it.
 When creating a custom field of any kind, don't forget to set task types and other attributes, so it will appear where you need it to appear.